 Attached to the star each day will be a piece of paper.
-On one side will be part of a picture, on the other side a challenge/activity for the day.
-I printed out a picture of the Nativity by Pauline Siewert & cut it into 25 pieces to create a puzzle.
+On one side will be part of a picture, on the other side an activity for the day.
+I printed out a beautiful picture of the Nativity by Pauline Siewert & cut it into 25 pieces to create a puzzle.
 When we get to Christmas Day & all the puzzle pieces are together they'll create a beautiful picture.
 For me, it's quite poignant to leave this activity until the end of Christmas Day when all the hullabaloo of presents, dinner, games & celebrations have taken place.

 I have an envelope stuck to the back of our kitchen door to keep all the puzzle pieces safe, along with a large blob of white-tac!
 We'll stick our puzzle pieces onto the other side of the door, ready to arrange on Christmas Night.

 Our activities this year are:

 1. Make an Angel (& explore where they appear in the Christmas Story).

 2. Make a Christmas card for a neighbour

 3. Bake Christmas cookies & leave on someone's doorstep

 4. Phone/Skype a long-distance relative & sing a Christmas song together.

 5. Make a sheep to remember the shepherds (read about the shepherds in a Children's bible Luke 2:1-20)